Event

 In most cases the discrepancy between the set trigger time and the actual time triggered is microseconds.
 However, in cases where frame rate has dropped or playback is skipping for other reasons, the actual event time triggered may be delayed.

 The behavior is officially named TimeflowEvent so as to avoid ambiguity with other event types in Unity.
 Custom event implementations may also be created using TimeflowEvent as a base class.
-See TimeflowEvent.cs and Scripting for more information.
+See TimeflowEvent.cs and for more information.